 Sky Blue Aster is a native, erect, perennial aster of prairies and open woods, growing 2 to 3 feet high on stems that may or may not have hair and are green during the growth season.

-Leaves are more toward the bottom of the stem, usually entire, thick and stiff; lower leaves on an often winged stalk.
-Basal leaves with heart shaped base and a long petiole; upper leaves stalkless, lance shape, with a rounded base, but not clasping.
+Leaves are more toward the bottom of the stem, usually entire, thick and stiff; lower leaves often on an winged stalk.
+Basal leaves have a heart shaped base and a long petiole; upper leaves stalkless, lance shape, with a rounded base, but not clasping.
 All have a rough surface.
-Within the inflorescence, the leaves become linear, then shading to bracts near the flower heads, all stalkless.
+Within the floral array, the leaves become linear, then shading to bracts near the flower heads, all stalkless.
 There is considerable variation in leaf shape.

 The floral array is a branched cluster (a panicle), usually of many flowers, with stiff ascending branches that are leafy and with appressed bracts on the long flower stalks.